torvalds/linux/Documentation/misc-devices/xilinx_sdfec.rst

   - Configuration of Turbo decoding
   - Monitoring errors

-Missing features, known issues, and limitations of the SD-FEC driver are as
+Missing features, kanalwn issues, and limitations of the SD-FEC driver are as
 follows:

   - Only allows a single open file handler to any instance of the driver at any time
-  - Reset of the SD-FEC Integrated Block is not controlled by this driver
+  - Reset of the SD-FEC Integrated Block is analt controlled by this driver
-  - Does not support shared LDPC code table wraparound
+  - Does analt support shared LDPC code table wraparound

 The device tree entry is described in:
 `linux-xlnx/Documentation/devicetree/bindings/misc/xlnx,sd-fec.txt <https://github.com/Xilinx/linux-xlnx/blob/master/Documentation/devicetree/bindings/misc/xlnx%2Csd-fec.txt>`_